Inventory Optimization Software

 - ROI: Up to 300%.

 A data science model used for inventory analytics is a backbone of inventory optimization software.
 There are several main types of analytical models that differ in efficiency, cost, and the required degree of human involvement in model creation and management.
-We at ScienceSoft thoroughly weigh their benefits and limitations for each customer to choose the one that fits their specific inventory optimization needs best.
+We thoroughly weigh their benefits and limitations for each customer to choose the one that fits the client's specific needs best.

 A statistical model